jdmarty/scrambledPasswordGenerator/README.md

 - Click the "Redo" button to quickly generate a new password from those existing criteria.
 - Click the "Generate Password" button to create a new set of criteria

+### Copy to clipboard
+- Click the copy button in the bottom right corner of the text area to copy the password to the clipboard

 ------------------------------------
 # 03 JavaScript: Password Generator